-Prepare livestock for cold weather
+Prepare Livestock for Cold Weather

-AMES – The colder temperatures of the winter season are on the way and livestock producers should make sure their animals are well cared for.
-Access to clean water, ample feed, and a well-maintained shelter, windbreak, or facility are common requirements for all livestock during cold weather.
+AMES, Iowa – The colder temperatures of the winter season are on the way and livestock producers should make sure their animals are well cared for.

-Chris Rademacher, extension swine veterinarian and associate director of the Iowa Pork Industry Center at Iowa State University, said the biggest thing with swine is to make sure they are warm, dry, and draft-free.

 “One of the biggest objectives in modern swine housing during the winter months is to ensure that the building’s ventilation system is working properly,” said Rademacher.
 “In the winter season, the goal is to keep the building warm, while using the minimum amount of ventilation to exhaust the gases and excess moisture.”